SyncholisticMG/gh/chapter5/workspace.md

 Q: What do you mean by environmental intuition?
 Your living space tells you when something needs to be done to it.
 The question is will you listen to it or not?
 Have you ever intuitively known when to water your plants?
-Yes, the plants are literally telling you that they are thirsty.
+Yes, the plants are literally telling you that they're thirsty.
 Working in your garden,
 trimming the trees,
 weeding your flower beds,